 Through this extensive research project, we are hoping to shed some light on the basics of municipal golf and improve the basic understanding of how governments operate golf courses, the role these facilities play in our industry, and the benefits they provide to local communities.
 We hope this research might help dispel some common misconceptions about muni golf courses and their place in a game often dismissed as an “elitist activity” by segments of the public and media.
 This is despite the fact that 75% of golf courses in America are open to anyone and the average cost of an 18-hole round of public golf is around $35 ($31 if you exclude resort courses from the equation).

 As the leading consulting firm for muni golf operations in the U.S., the NGF has taken part in many public meetings helping to educate communities and elected officials about how to improve the performance of municipal golf courses.
 We often encounter misunderstanding about golf and the challenges faced by municipal employees who deal with an often-conflicting dual responsibility — providing an affordable community recreation option and still making money.
 This conflict often unavoidably perpetuates financial pressure.

 In addition to dealing with extensive government “red tape,” municipal course administrators frequently find themselves under significant pressure to keep costs down even as expenses such as water, labor, turf inputs and maintenance equipment continue to rise.

 Golf is one of the many responsibilities accepted by local governments, and competition for limited resources can have a monumental impact on public-sector golf operations.
-We are hopeful that our research into municipal golf in 2019 will help golf industry folks, government officials and journalists better understand the dynamic of public sector golf and its place within the overall offering of golf facilities in the U.S.
+We are hopeful that our research into municipal golf will help golf industry folks, government officials and journalists better understand the dynamic of public sector golf and its place within the overall offering of golf facilities in the U.S.